Rampable Webhook

 *

-* @param {string} stringToSign - The JSON stringified request body that was signed.
+* @param {string} stringToSign - The string that was signed for verification.

-* @param {string} signature - The base64-encoded digital signature to verify.
+* @param {string} signature - The base64 encoded signature to verify.

-* @returns {boolean} - Returns true if the signature is valid, otherwise false.
+* @returns {boolean} - Returns true if the signature is valid, indicating the request is authentic, and false otherwise.

 *